Can Dogs Eat Pork Bones Safely?

 Cooked bones should be thoroughly washed before they’re given, as they may have some residue from the cooking process.

-You’ll also want to make sure that you choose a bone that isn’t too small or large for your dog.
+You’ll also want to make sure you choose a bone that isn’t too small or large for your dog.
 Ideally, the size of the bone should match up with the size of your pup’s head so that he can fully enjoy chewing on it while avoiding any possible injuries.

 As long as you follow these steps when feeding your dog pork bones, he’ll be able to enjoy his new favorite toy with minimal risk.